-Our Rangers share their top five tips for enjoying the Park responsibly:
+Our Rangers share their top five tips for enjoying the National Park responsibly:

-Everyone loves a campfire but in really dry hot periods of weather like this we really advise against it.
-Scottish Fire and Rescue have issued a wildfire warning until Monday 2nd July.
-We would advise people not to have fires during this period.
+Everyone loves a campfire but in really dry hot periods of weather we advise against it.

-Fires can get out of control and spread really quickly.
-In this kind of weather heat can even travel through the ground and spark a fire.
+Fires can get out of control and spread really quickly, particularly in hot weather, heat can even travel through the ground and spark a fire.
 It’s especially dangerous in wooded areas.